sborodavkin/c64-digger/README.md

 * Digger, monsters and Gold are done with sprite animation so they can move smoothly
 * Custom memory layout for linker (sprites and charset graphics are loaded into high memory segments)
 * Compileable with CC65 2.13 and 2.16.

+## How to Build

+You should have cc65 installed.
+Preferably you'd have Vice installed too, for the c1541 utility to create the D64 disk image but this isn't mandatory.

+Run `./compile.sh` or `compile.bat` on the platform of your preference to get Digger compiled into `digger.prg` and [optionally] `digger.d64`.